-SAINT PAUL, MINNESOTA — The National Council on Family Relations (NCFR) and David H. Olson, Ph.D., are proud to recognize (from left) Bethany Willis, Ph.D., CFLE; Katie Hrapczynski, Ph.D., LMFT; and Cheryl Fortner, Ph.D., as the 2022 recipients of the NCFR Olson Grant: Bridging Research, Theory, and Practice.
-Now in its third year, this $10,000 annual grant is available to NCFR members working to creatively contribute to the discipline of Family Science by effectively uniting research, theory, and practice in their work.
+SAINT PAUL, MINNESOTA — The National Council on Family Relations (NCFR) and David H. Olson, Ph.D., are proud to recognize Woosang Hwang, Ph.D.; and Merril Silverstein, Ph.D., as the 2023 recipients of the NCFR Olson Grant: Bridging Research, Theory, and Practice.
+Now in its fourth year, this $10,000 annual grant is available to NCFR members working to creatively contribute to the discipline of Family Science by effectively uniting research, theory, and practice in their work.

-Dr. Willis and her colleagues will present findings of the intervention at the 2023 NCFR Annual Conference, to be held Nov.
-8-11, 2023, in Orlando, Florida.
+Dr. Hwang and Dr. Silverstein will be recognized during a plenary at the 2023 conference.
+They will present findings from the study at the 2024 NCFR Annual Conference, to be held Nov.
+20-23, 2024, in Bellevue, Washington.

 David H. Olson, Ph.D., the namesake of the grant, is renowned for his many contributions to Family Science as a scholar, teacher, therapist, and professional.
 He is an NCFR Fellow, NCFR past president, professor emeritus at the University of Minnesota, and creator of the highly respected Circumplex Model of Couples and Families, which enables researchers and practitioners to examine a couple's relationship through the couple’s flexibility, cohesion, and communication skills.
 Dr. Olson also established the PREPARE/ENRICH program, used around the world for premarital education and marriage counseling.